TheRubenM/webapp/README.md

 ### Connecting to your database

 The sqlite database lives at `/data/sqlite.db` in your deployed application.
-You can connect to the live database by running `fly ssh console -C database-cli`.
+You can connect to the live database by running `flyctl ssh console -C database-cli`.

 ### Getting Help with Deployment